qyb123/NBU-SOID/README.md

 is acknowledged in any publication that reports research using this database.
 The database is to be cited in the bibliography as:

-Y. Qi, G. Jiang, M. Yu, Y. Zhang, and Y.-S. Ho,"Viewport Perception-Based Blind Stereoscopic Omnidirectional Image Quality Assessment", in review.
+Y. Qi, G. Jiang, M. Yu, Y. Zhang, and Y.-S. Ho,"Viewport Perception based Blind Stereoscopic Omnidirectional Image Quality Assessment", IEEE Transactions on Circuits and Systems for Video Technology, in review.

 Please refer to the above papers for more details.